-Lets get technical: Nine 1Gig paths (all connections active and load balancing traffic) 9Gb/s full duplex mesh providing 18Gb/s of bandwidth between core switches.
+Let’s get technical: Nine 1Gig paths (all connections active and load balancing traffic) 9Gb/s full-duplex mesh providing 18Gb/s of bandwidth between core switches.
 (Photo credit: Wikipedia)

-Reliability of a system is measured in uptime, the percentage of time throughout a given window that a site is up and fully operational.
+The reliability of a system is measured in uptime, the percentage of time throughout a given window that a site is up and fully operational.
 Network reliability and high uptime figures are crucial to keeping users happy.
 One important way reliability is enhanced is with redundancies – safeguards so that if anything fails, the client still won’t experience a problem.
 A strong system will always have multiple redundancies in place.

-Another simple way to ensure strong performance within a network is to ensure that every piece of machinery is holding up its weight (and this actually has a redundancy component as well – see below).
+Another simple way to ensure strong performance within a network is to ensure that every piece of machinery holds up its weight (and this actually has a redundancy component as well – see below).
 Whenever possible, it’s better to split work up among all of your devices rather than letting one piece perform all the work.
-Otherwise, you see strain on one machine as the others sit nearby, daydreaming.
+Otherwise, you see the strain on one machine as the others sit nearby, daydreaming.
 Server load balancing is the practice of dividing work evenly between various servers.

 Basics of load-balancing & how clustering is related

 When a load balancer is put into place, incoming traffic requests information from the servers from user web browsers – routes through the device before hitting the cloud servers.
 At that point, all the traffic is reaching, where the load balancer is located, is one network address.
 As a load balancer receives the requests, it divides work evenly throughout a server cluster.

 The servers are a cluster because a cluster is several computers operating in the same basic manner to achieve the same objectives.
 In a basic load balancing set-up, all of the load balancer servers perform the same basic function – equal work based on what comes through the load balancer.